jantman/puppet-archlinux-macbookretina/README.md

    * but getting dropped connections and `journalctl` showing `wl_cfg80211_get_station wrong mac address`
 * Wired networking using NetworkManager and the USB ethernet adapter
 * installing AUR packages via Yaourt (including in Puppet)
+* [Chrony - ArchWiki](https://wiki.archlinux.org/index.php/Chrony) for NTP that plays well on a laptop

 What Doesnt (Yet)
 =================